datacentricdesign/id5415/collections/_drafts/5-2-assignment.md

 python src/web/server.py
 ```

 The result should look as follows, indicating that the webserver started and 'listen' on the port '5000'.
-It means that it is ready to serve request on the port.
+It means that it is ready to serve the request on the port.

 ![Flask Server Start](/assets/img/courses/id5415/module5/assignment/flask_start.png)